crowdagger/caribon/README.md

 * Stemming support for languages supported by the Snowball (http://snowball.tartarus.org/) project.
-* Additionally (because stemming algorithms aren't always perfect, and sometimes you make typos), support for fuzzy string matching (based on Levenhstein distance)
+* Additionally (because stemming algorithms aren't always perfect, and sometimes you make typos), support for fuzzy string matching (based on Levenhstein distance).
 * Count repetitions locally and globally.
 * Detects HTML tags in input.
 It doesn't work with a full HTML file (containing `<html>`, `<body>` and so on) but it works fine if you use e.g `pandoc -o file.html file.md`.
-* Outputs a basic HTML files which higlights the detected repetitions, or directly to the terminal.
+* Outputs a basic HTML files which higlights the detected repetitions, or directly to the terminal, or to a Markdown file (with less useful information).

 ChangeLog
 =========